Update

 Outside McKeoughs Betta Electrical, Isabella Street

-Before: After (Artist's impression):
+Before After (Artist's impression)

 Outside Bent on Food, Isabella Street